Abdulhamid97Mousa/My-K8s-Journey/README.md

 There are various advantages of container orchestration.
 Your application is now highly available as hardware failures do not bring your application down because you have multiple instances of your application running on different nodes.
 The user traffic is load balanced across the various containers.
 When demand increases, deploy more instances of the application seamlessly and within a matter of second and we have the ability to do that at a service level.
 When we run out of hardware resources, scale the number of nodes up/down without having to take down the application.
 And do all of these easily with a set of declarative object configuration files.

 And THAT IS Kubernetes.
-It is a container Orchestration technology used to orchestrate the deployment and management of 100s and 1000s of containers in a clustered environment.
+Kubernetes is a container Orchestration technology used to orchestrate the deployment and management of 100s and 1000s of containers in a clustered environment.

 </details>